alexb7711/sa-pap/docs/milp-approach.md

 * Initial Temperature
 * Cooling schedule (temperature function)
-* Generation mechanism(s)
+* Generation mechanism
 * Acceptance criteria
 * Local search iteration count (temperature change counter)

-The initial temerature and cooling schedule are used to regulate the speed at which the solution attempts to converge to the best known solution.
-When the temperature is high SA encourages exploration, as it cools down (in accordance to the cooling schedule) it begins to encourage local exploitation of the solution [TODO: Put citation].
+The initial temperature and cooling schedule are used to regulate the speed at which the solution attempts to converge to the best known solution.
+When the temperature is high SA encourages exploration, as it cools down (in accordance to the cooling schedule) it begins to encourage local exploitation of the solution [@Rutenbar_1989; @Henderson].

 ## Cooling Equation (Experimental)
-There are three basic types of cooling equations as shown in Fig \ref{fig:cool}.
-The initial temperature in the case of \ref{fig:cool} is set to 500.
+There are three basic types of cooling equations as shown in Fig \ref{fig:cool}:

+* Linear: $T[n] = \Tau[n-1] -\beta_n$
+* Geometric: $T[n] = \alpha T[n-1]$ (most used in practice according to [@Keller_2019])
+* Exponential: $T[n] = e^{\beta}T[n-1]$

+The initial temperature in the case of Fig \ref{fig:cool} the initial temperature $\Tau_0$ is set to $500^\circ\; C$.

 ![Cooling equations \label{fig:cool}](uml/cool-func.jpg)

-## Generation Mechanism(s)
+## Generation Mechanism
-For the case of the bus generation, three generation mechanism shall be used:
+Generation mechanism in SA are used to generate random solutions to propose to the system.
+For the case of the bus generation, three generation mechanism shall be used.
+One of them being to generate a set of bus routes data and the other two used to generate candidate solutions to the bus routes.
+These routes are defined as follows:

-* Route generation (Fig \ref{fig:route}) which utilizes the data from Fig \ref{fig:routeyaml} to generate the routes.
+* Route generation (Fig \ref{fig:route}) which utilizes the data from Fig \ref{fig:routeyaml}
 * Schedule generation (Fig \ref{fig:schedule})
 * Tweak schedule (Fig \ref{fig:tweak})

 ### Route Generation
+The objective of route generate a set of metadata about bus routes given the information in Fig \ref{fig:routeyaml}.
+Specifically, the objective is to generate $I$ amount of routes for $B$ amount of buses.
+Each visit will have

+* Initial charge (for first visit only)
+* Arrival time
+* Departure time

+This is created by following the "GenerateSchedule" state in the state diagram found ind Figure \ref{fig:route}.
+In essence the logic is as follows: Generate $B$ random numbers that add up to $I$ visits (with a minimum amount of visits set for each bus).
+For each bus and for each visit, set a departure time that is greater than the arrival time, set the next arrival time to be $i \cdot \frac{T}{\text{number of bus visits}}$ where $i$ is the $i^{th}$ visit.
+Finally calculate the amount of discharge from previous arrival to the departure time.

-## Schedule Generation
+### Schedule Generation
+The objective of this generator is to generate a candidate solution to the given schedule.
+To generate a candidate solution the generator is given the route schedule data that was previous generated.
+A bus is picked at random, $b \in B$, then a random route is picked for bus $b$.
+Given the bus and route data, a list of valid regions (which is a time zone/charger tuple) are found and randomly picked from.
+The process is depicted in the state digram in Fig \ref{fig:schedule}.

 ### Tweak Schedule
+As described in SA, local searches are also employed to try and exploit given solutions.
+This exploitation method is as follows: pick a bus, calculate both the "slide" amount and find any other valid open regions available.
+This "slide" is the amount the bus is allows to move forward or backward in time on the same queue without breaking any of the constraints (discussed later).
+Randomly pick slide or region.
+This procedure is depicted in Fig \ref{fig:tweak}.

 # Optimization Problem